dcartoon/weka-ikvm-performance-test/README.md

 RandomForest(50 trees)	|	Test		|	133 ms		|	238 ms
 RandomForest(75 trees)	|	Training	|	256 s		|	961 s
 RandomForest(75 trees)	|	Test		|	214 ms		|	376 ms

+*Test times above are for processing the entire test set(3257 items).
+The time to classify an individual input is the test time/3257, or on the order of 0.01 ms.*